TME520/Idol-Natsumi/README.md

 * **TAB** key open or closes the main menu
 * **ESCAPE** key goes back to Home screen
 * **ENTER** key validates whatever option is selected
+* **UP/DOWN** Navigate menus

 ### The 4 stages of Natsumi's life

-* Between 11 years old and 13 years old: preteen - No access to Restaurant, Order and Conpetition
+* Between 11 years old and 13 years old: preteen - No access to Restaurant, Order and Competition
 * Between 13 years old and 15 years old: teenager phase 1 - Gains access to Order and local Competition
 * Between 15 and 18 years old: teenager phase 2 - All limits are lifted
 * Between 18 and 21 years old: young adult